Graduate Diploma in Clinical Dentistry (Oral Implants)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Graduate Diploma in Clinical Dentistry (Oral Implants) focuses on the clinical practice of oral implant restoration.
-The diploma will upgrade your skills and clinical techniques in oral implant treatment for general dental practice.
+Run every second year in even numbered years only, this diploma will upgrade your skills and clinical techniques in oral implant treatment for general dental practice.

 Further course information